AnnnAPr/todo-list/README.md

 # TODO List

-  This todo list application designed to keep and track your daily tasks and help your productivity
+  This todo list application designed to keep and track your daily tasks and help your productivity.
+It is built using the Vite + React project template.

 ## Installation